felixp98/cnn_cpu/README.md

 # cnn_cpu
-Reference-Implementation of a Convolutional Neural Network using C++ without parallelization.
+Reference-Implementation of a Convolutional Neural Network from scratch using C++ without parallelization.

 Used libraries: Armadillo, Google Test